Swim tracking guide

 How to track the gap without pressure

 A healthy way to use county targets is to treat them as context, not as pressure.
 If a swimmer is several seconds away, the target can still help show the next direction.
-If they are close, it can help parents understand why a specific event may be worth entering again.
+If they are close, it can help explain why a specific event may be worth entering again.

 The most practical tracking method is to record each race result with date, event, stroke, distance, course and time.
 Then compare the swimmer's current PB with the relevant standard.
 The gap can be shown as seconds away, percentage progress or a simple status such as qualified, close or long-term target.